Immigration Enforcement: Political issues, confrontations and controversy

 The Corporate Watch report followed the high profile "Byron Burgers Case", where the hamburger restaurant chain collaborated with Immigration Enforcement to set up a "sting operation", calling in workers for early morning meetings where they were met by Immigration Enforcement arrest teams.
 The Corporate Watch report found that this case was part of a wider pattern in which "Immigration Officers seek to follow up tip-offs by contacting employers and asking them to collaborate ahead of raids.
 This collaboration may include: handing over staff lists; handing over personal details including home addresses, which are then raided; helping arrange “arrests by appointment”, as in Byron's case and also mentioned in the leaked “Operation Centurion” files."

-Immigration is a very political issue within the United Kingdom and this has put Immigration Enforcement at the forefront of issues surrounding migration, refugees and those opposed to immigration law.
-Many groups, such as "No Borders" and "Anti Raids" are vehemently opposed to the organisation and the way it operates.
-Groups have called for the public to intervene when IE officers conduct visits.
+Immigration is a very political issue within the United Kingdom; a Statista-backed survey revealed that many respondents believed immigration to be the third biggest issue the UK is facing as of March 2024, which has put Immigration Enforcement at the forefront of issues surrounding migration, refugees and those opposed to immigration law.
+Many groups, such as the "No Border network" and "Anti Raids" are vehemently opposed to the organisation and the way it operates.
 In some instances, IOs have had their vehicles damaged, with tyres slashed and windows broken.
-The most well-known instance of this was an attack on IOs in Shadwell, East London in September 2015.
+An instance of this was an attack on IOs in Shadwell, East London in September 2015.
 Whilst IOs conducted a visit to a shop in the area, a number of people attacked their vehicles, resulting in damage to a number of vans and an unmarked car.